jweygandt/ofd-wearos-digital-watchface/README.md

 # Recent Changes

+2/7/2023 Added detail pages for OpenWeather, OpenWeatherAQI and PurpleAQI.

 2/1/23 Refactoring of classes for APIs, OpenWeater and preparing for more.
 Found that OpenWeater's AQI API returns values differing with many other sources, so looking for alternatives.
 Currently Purple's still works well.